e1miran/Now-Playing-Serato/docs/help/accuracy.rst

 isn't always successful.
 In most cases, artist information is usually available.
 For mixes that are more than one person (e.g., "A vs B"-types), the software will generally pick _one_.

+In general, the primary principal thus far has been:  if the actual track can't be found, then supply artist-level data.
+If nothing about the artist can be found, then supply nothing extra.

+Note that when it comes to finding the actual track: the more precise the better.
+For example:

+  * The Farm's "All Together Now" vs. "Altogether Now"
+  * Prince "Purple Rain" vs. Prince and the Revolution "Purple Rain"

+Each of those give slightly different results.

 Improving the quality of the data is an ongoing project.
 If you see something that you think _should_ work but doesn't, feel free to submit a `bug report <bugreports.html>`_ or visit `discord <../contact.html>`_